etiennebacher/docsifier/docs/howto.md

 * `index.html`, which is where the call to `docsify.js` is made.
 It is also the place where you can add or remove options.
 We will see this later. **This file is absolutely essential**, which is why `use_docsify()` returns an error if it already exists.

-* `_sidebar.md`, `homepage.md`, and `howto.md` provide an minimal documentation so that you can already see what the documentation will look like.
+* `_sidebar.md`, `homepage.md`, and `howto.md` provide a minimal documentation so that you can already see what the documentation will look like.
 Their content is explained in the next part.

 With these basic files, you can already run `preview_docsify()` to have a preview of your documentation in RStudio Viewer or in a web browser.